 You’ll gain more efficiency with turns and vacant units

 Having smart technology in your units automates several tasks that property managers traditionally need to be physically present to manage.
 This allows easier, more cost-effective turnovers when a lease is up and while the unit is empty.
 For example, smart locks let you avoid the costs associated with rekeying doors.
 Smart locks can be reprogrammed remotely once a resident has vacated saving on-site staff from visiting the unit in-person.
 Automated thermostats will keep the heat or AC running continuously in vacant units.
 Community managers can remotely program the system to kick on before a prospect tour so the unit is at a comfortable temperature.

 The efficiency equates to cost savings.
 In the session, Get Smart: Top Tech Trends for Better NOI, at NAA’s 2019 Apartmentalize conference, an executive at BH Management validated that the increased efficiency from smart apartment technology was saving the company an average of $38 per month, per unit.

 You can establish a base layer for future technology advancements

 Smart apartment technology is increasingly becoming an integral part of our lives, with more and more products coming onto the market every day.
 So it’s important to implement some basic technology now before you find that you need to do some serious catch up in the next few years.

-Having at least a bare bones smart apartment technology package will allow you to stay competitive and give you the flexibility to add more devices as time goes on.
+Having property-wide WiFi along with a bare bones smart apartment technology package will allow you to stay competitive and give you the flexibility to add more devices as time goes on.
 Are you thinking of implementing self-guided apartment tours?
 If so, the first step will be getting smart locks, lights, and thermostats in place.

 You can automate mundane tasks for on-site managers